martin-g/avro-website/content/en/docs/Specification/_index.md

 }
 ```

-* A client first prefixes each request with a <code>HandshakeRequest</code> containing just the hash of its protocol and of the server's protocol (<code>clientHash!=null, clientProtocol=null, serverHash!=null</code>), where the hashes are 128-bit MD5 hashes of the JSON protocol text.
+* A client first prefixes each request with a `HandshakeRequest` containing just the hash of its protocol and of the server's protocol (`clientHash!=null, clientProtocol=null, serverHash!=null`), where the hashes are 128-bit MD5 hashes of the JSON protocol text.
 If a client has never connected to a given server, it sends its hash as a guess of the server's hash, otherwise it sends the hash that it previously obtained from this server.
 The server responds with a HandshakeResponse containing one of:
-  * <code>match=BOTH, serverProtocol=null, serverHash=null</code> if the client sent the valid hash of the server's protocol and the server knows what protocol corresponds to the client's hash.
+  * `match=BOTH, serverProtocol=null, serverHash=null` if the client sent the valid hash of the server's protocol and the server knows what protocol corresponds to the client's hash.
 In this case, the request is complete and the response data immediately follows the HandshakeResponse.
-  * <code>match=CLIENT, serverProtocol!=null, serverHash!=null</code> if the server has previously seen the client's protocol, but the client sent an incorrect hash of the server's protocol.
+  * `match=CLIENT, serverProtocol!=null, serverHash!=null` if the server has previously seen the client's protocol, but the client sent an incorrect hash of the server's protocol.
 The request is complete and the response data immediately follows the HandshakeResponse.
 The client must use the returned protocol to process the response and should also cache that protocol and its hash for future interactions with this server.
-  * <code>match=NONE</code> if the server has not previously seen the client's protocol.
+  * `match=NONE` if the server has not previously seen the client's protocol.
 The serverHash and serverProtocol may also be non-null if the server's protocol hash was incorrect.
-In this case the client must then re-submit its request with its protocol text (<code>clientHash!=null, clientProtocol!=null, serverHash!=null</code>) and the server should respond with a successful match (match=BOTH, serverProtocol=null, serverHash=null) as above.
+In this case the client must then re-submit its request with its protocol text (`clientHash!=null, clientProtocol!=null, serverHash!=null`) and the server should respond with a successful match (match=BOTH, serverProtocol=null, serverHash=null) as above.

 The meta field is reserved for future handshake enhancements.